nebari-dev/nebari-docs/docs/docs/how-tos/using-hera.md

 # Automate workflows with Hera

-[Hera](https://hera-workflows.readthedocs.io/) provides an easy way to run Argo workflows from Python code.
+[Hera][hera-docs] provides an easy way to run Argo workflows from Python code.
 The examples below are based on Hera 5, which is a major release with a full rewrite of the library.
-The rewrite allowed full feature parity with Argo workflows, so be sure to use the [Argo docs](https://argoproj.github.io/argo-workflows/) to learn more about how the workflows are being executed.
+The rewrite allowed full feature parity with Argo workflows, so be sure to use the [Argo docs][argo-docs] to learn more about how the workflows are being executed.

 ## Setup